Scrumplesplunge/ludumdare41/README.md

 ### Bug Fixes

+Bug fixes are allowed under the [competition rules](https://ldjam.com/events/ludum-dare/rules).
+These changes affect both the competition version and the latest version which are linked at the top of the README.

   * Removed dependence on `window.event` and added a compatibility workaround to make the game work in Firefox.

 ### Feature Changes

+Feature changes are not allowed after the competition deadline.
+These changes are *only* reflected in the *latest version*.
+If you are judging the competition, please decide scores based on the *competition version*.

   * Hitting enemies (with any weapon) now has knockback.
   * Enemies now bob up and down when moving.